-Plenty, says Princeton University professor, who will discuss Satan’s role in human history at CU Boulder
+Plenty, says Princeton University professor, who will discuss the devil’s role in human history at CU Boulder

-Elaine Pagels, a scholar who argues that early Christians invented the devil, will discuss the origins of Satan in Christianity and Satan’s role in humanity’s social history at the University of Colorado Boulder next week.
+Elaine Pagels, a scholar who argues that early Christians invented the devil, will discuss his origins in Christianity and his role in humanity’s social history at the University of Colorado Boulder this week.

 “Talking about Satan sounds strange, and it is; but after I started, I came to see that it has a lot to do with how we interpret human conflict,” said Pagels, a professor of religion at Princeton University, a New York Times bestselling author, National Book Award winner and recipient of a MacArthur “genius grant.”